 The holidays are over and you might be thinking now what?
 Here are some inspiring ideas to combat that After-Christmas letdown feeling and keep your family feeling their best as we transition into the new year.

 Embrace the slower pace

 The holiday race is over and it’s time to give yourself and your family some much-needed downtime.
 But, that doesn’t mean you can’t have fun!
-Plan a game night at home.
+Plan a game night or stream a childhood classic. home.
 Replace your holiday décor with handmade crafts you create together.
-Be sure to share your family’s art on social media with our hashtag #okcfamilyart.
-We can’t wait to see what you create together!

 Add a little Danish Hygge to your home

 Don’t let the winter doldrums settle in.
 Instead, focus on the coziness of the season.
 Hygge (pronounced: hoo-gah) is a Danish word that is loosely defined as a way of living that creates warmth inside the home.
 Bring a little Scandinavian culture into your home with a few tips from creators of Cohesive Home, Kate Saffle and Melissa Risenhoover.